zeplin/stylesheet-extensions/packages/zeplin-extension-style-kit/docs/types.md

 ## LengthParams

-Length parameters include `densityDivisor`, `useRemUnit` and `rootFontSize`, used when only parameters that affect length values are required.
+Length parameters include `densityDivisor` and `remPreferences`, used when only parameters that affect length values are required.

+## RemPreferences

+Rem preferences include `useForFontSize` `useForMeasurements` and `rootFontSize`, used for rem usage.

 ## StyleFunction